dc-nrx/SwiftNetworking/README.md

 ## Features

-- **Easy-to-use API**: SwiftNetworking provides a simple and intuitive API for making network requests.
+- **Easy-to-use API**: Provides a simple and intuitive API for making network requests.
-- **Built for Swift**: SwiftNetworking is built specifically for Swift, leveraging Swift's modern features.
+- **Built for Swift**: Is built specifically for Swift, leveraging Swift's modern features.
 - **Fine-tuned for refactor**: Easily compatible with legacy networking components (see Sample Usage).
-- **Highly customizable**: SwiftNetworking can be customized to suit your needs, allowing for greater flexibility and control.
+- **Highly customizable**: Can be customized to suit your needs, allowing for greater flexibility and control.
 - **Light-weight**: The framework is based on 4 protocols, with a few very concise default implementations.

 ## Installation